dirk/hivm/INSTRUCTIONS.md

 `arrayshift B A`
 :  Pop B off the front of array A.

+`arrayset A I V`
+:  Set value V at index I in array A.

+`arrayget V A I`
+:  Get value at index I from array A and store it in V.

+`arraydelete V A I`
+:  Delete value at index I from array A and store it in V.

 `arraynew A L`
 :  Create a new array in A with length of non-negative integer L ($zero is allowed).